ashleyswinning/TeacherRate/README.md

 * `cd` into `backend` and run `ganache-cli`

 * In another tab, `cd` into `backend` directory and do `truffle compile` then `truffle migrate --reset`
-> This deploys the contract
+> This deploys the contract on `ganache-cli`.
+If you run this before opening `ganache-cli`, it will fail.

 * Then, `cd` into `frontend` in another tab and run `npm start` -- if this fails, try `npm install` and then `npm start`